-- 1. Size up the load.
+- 1. Always size up the load.
 If there is any doubt in your mind as to your ability to lift it, get help.
 The use of a dolly or cart is recommended for long distance moves of heavy objects. - 2.
-Ask for help when it is necessary to lift any object which, because of its weight, size or shape is difficult to handle or is likely to cause injury. - 3.
-Use proper lifting techniques. (see page 30) - 4.
+Ask for help when it is necessary to lift any object which, because of its weight, size or shape, is difficult to handle or is likely to cause injury. - 3.
+Use proper lifting techniques.
+(See page) - 4.
 Make sure your footing is secure. - 5.
 Place your feet close to the base of the object to be lifted. - 6.
 Get a firm grip and position your feet 6 to 12 inches apart. - 7.
 Bend at the knees, not at the back. - 8.
 Keep your back straight. - 9.
 Lift slowly and evenly with your leg muscles and not with your back muscles. - 10.
-Keep the object as close to your body as possible. - 11.
+Keep the object as close to your body as possible, without touching or rubbing.
+Don't rub the bags across your body as the bags could contain sharp objects. - 11.
 Set objects down in the same manner as you picked them up, but in reverse. - 12.
 Avoid twisting your back when lifting.
 If you must change direction while lifting, pivot with your feet and turn your entire body to change direction. - 13.
 Perform movement smoothly and gradually. - 14.
 When lifting, your hands should be dry and free of grease. - 15.
-Wear protective gear, such as gloves, protective footwear and other clothing, if the load required special handling.
+Wear protective gear, such as gloves, protective footwear, and other clothing, if the load requires special handling.